kdevkdev/rineq/cran-comments.md

     * change argument name of   w in `var_wt()` to wt for consistency with `rank_wt()`
     * convert to roxygen2 .rmd format
     * convert README.md to markdown
+    * remove `as.double.hci()` as it was not used
+    * Add doccumentation, return tags and examples for `confint.hci()`
+    * Example for decomposition()
+    * Slight documentaiont and spelling improvements throughout
+    * Improve the handling of excluding the intercet for for the `contribution.xxx` functions.
+They now get an additional parameter by which the intercept an be specified to be either included or excluded, named `intercept`, taking character values of either `include` or `exclude` (default)